 Common Uses of A-Series Paper:

 • A3 (297 x 420 mm): It’s twice the size of A4.
-A3 is great for posters, charts, and diagrams.
+A3 size is great for posters, charts, and diagrams.
 It’s also a popular choice for folding into A4 booklets.

 • A5 (148 x 210 mm): A5 paper is half the size of A4.
 It’s often used for notebooks, notepads, and small documents.
 It’s also a standard size for pocketbooks and booklets.

-A Size Inches CM MM
+A Size size in Inches CM MM

 A0 33.1 x 46.8 84.1 x 118.9 841 x 1189